toth12/data_processing_lts/README.md

 ## Python version

-This project is running with python2.
+This project is running with python 2.7

 ## Dependencies